Best Canadian Bank ETFs: 13 ETFs Analyzed For 2023

 It follows the same tax rules as ETFs and other equities.

-You may have to pay capital gains on the appreciation and you get a T3 for all the distribution reported by the ETF.
-It’s very similar to a REIT if you have experience with REITs.
+You may have to pay capital gains on the appreciation, and you get a T3 for all the distributions reported by the ETF.
+If you have experience with REITs, it’s very similar to an ETF.

 The short is that you may have dividends, capital gains, and some return of capital depending on the transactions in the ETF.